irinadel/Db2whc/encryption.md

 # Data security & encryption
 {: #encryption}

-The {{site.data.keyword.dashdblong}} service has security built into all levels of its architecture.
+The {{site.data.keyword.dashdbshort_notm}} service has security built into all levels of its architecture.
 {: shortdesc}

 The following methods are used to secure your data: